 To create the shader above, I preprocessed the animation by taking the Fourier transform of the position of all bones (14) for all animation frames (760).
 Only a fraction of all the calculated coefficients are stored in the shader: the first coefficients with 16-bit precision and the later coefficients with 8 bits.
 This way, the amount of data is greatly reduced, but I still have the precision needed to create a recognizable dancing human.

 When the shader is running, the positions of the bones are reconstructed in each frame by taking the inverse Fourier transform of this data (this is done in Buffer A).

 I have used (part of) an animation from the Carnegie Mellon University Motion Capture Database.
 The animations of this database are free to use.

 Image Based Lighting (IBL) is used to render the scene.
-Have a look at my shader “Old watch (IBL)” for a clean implementation of IBL.
+Look at my shader “Old watch (IBL)” for a clean implementation of IBL.

 If you like this post, you may also like one of my other posts:

 - Raymarching distance fields

 - Augmented Reality and Shadertoy